Tomiko Claire

-Claire Lentz (born September 8, 2000), known professionally as Tomiko Claire (トミコ・クレア, Tomiko Kurea), or Tomi Claire (トミ・クレア, Tomiko Kurea) is an American actress and model based in Japan.
+Tomiko Claire (トミコ・クレア, Tomiko Kurea), or Tomi Claire (トミ・クレア, Tomiko Kurea) is an American actress and model based in Japan.
 She is known for her role as Lisa Crewson in Little Love Song.

 Early life

-Tomiko Claire was born in San Francisco, on September 8, 2000.
-Claire was born to a Japanese-American mother and a White American father.
-She has an older sister.
+Tomiko Claire was born in San Francisco.

 Since Claire was 7, she had been acting, dancing, and singing at community theaters.
 When she was 13, Claire visited Japan for the first time with her mother, who encouraged her to explore her Japanese roots, which Claire had noted that the culture had been fading from her family.
-After the trip, Claire decided she did not want to return as a tourist, but either as an idol, model, or an Actor.
+After the trip, Claire decided she did not want to return as a tourist, but either as an idol, model, or an actor.
 She moved to Japan when she was 17, after receiving a contractual opportunity to work and perform there.
 In her Miss iD profile, it was mentioned that she would resume homeschooling.
-During her time in Japan, she also enrolled in university.
+During her time in Japan, she was also enrolled at Sophia University.

 Career

 2016–2019: Debut as an idol and actress

-In 2016, at age 16, Claire moved to Japan to pursue a career in the Japanese entertainment industry, adopting the stage name Claire Tomiko (Japanese:トミコクレア).
-(Note: She would later change her English stage name's order into Tomiko Claire, lining up her name in Japanese order.)
+In 2016, Claire moved to Japan to pursue a career in the Japanese entertainment industry.
 In 2017, she auditioned at Miss iD, a talent-seeking project sponsored by Kodansha, as a contestant, in which her winning resulted in her debuting as an idol in the four-member group Wi-Fi-5.
 The group's activities were suspended and disbanded in 2019.

-After the disbandment of Wi-Fi-5, Claire pursued a career as a model, modeling for brands such as cosmetic brand MilleFée.

-2019–present: Modeling career and more acting roles
+2019–2025: Modeling career and more acting roles

 In 2019, Claire made her film debut in a supporting role as Lisa Crewson in Little Love Song, an American girl living on a U.S. Army Base, with a demo tape of the main protagonists' band's songs, who falls in love with the protagonist.
-She would then appear on various English-language television programs in Japan as well.

-In 2022, Claire starred in the New York-based version of reality show Falling in Love Like a Romantic Drama, and made an appearance in the first episode of the 2022 Japanese adaptation of Korean drama Itaewon Class, Roppongi Class.
+In 2022, Claire starred in the New York-based version of reality show Falling In Love Like a Romantic Drama, and made an appearance in the first episode of the 2022 Japanese adaptation of Korean drama Itaewon Class, Roppongi Class.

 In 2023, it was announced that Claire would be starring in the sequel of Tonde Saitama, as the princess of Wakayama.

+2026–present: Return to San Francisco

+As of 2026, Claire goes by Tomi online and has moved back to San Francisco.
+She continues to post videos about her life online.